zendesk/curly/README.md

 ```

 Collection blocks are an alternative to splitting out a separate template and rendering
-that from the presenter – which solution is best depends on you use case.
+that from the presenter – which solution is best depends on your use case.

 ### Setting up state